Meeds-io/matrix/README.md

 - **meeds.matrix.shared_secret_registration**: The shared registration token that will be used for creating new user accounts, it takes the value of the property **registration_shared_secret** that could be found inside the _homeserver.yaml_ configuration file of the Matrix/Synapse server
 - **meeds.matrix.user.display.name** : the display name of the user used to interact with Matrix API
 - **meeds.matrix.jwt.secret** : the secret that will be used to generate the JWT tokens sent to Matrix for authenticating users
+- **meeds.matrix.username.prefix** : This is the prefix that will be added to usernames that are composed of digits only.
+The default value is the letter **u**

 ## Create a user on Matrix server